 Inspired by our delicious and easy Apple Pie, this homemade Apple Pie Filling is great for freezing or canning.
 Check out all our fruit Pie Recipes you can make ahead for a quick dessert.

-A homemade Apple Pie Filling is just so much better than any canned apple filling you get at the grocery store!
-It’s filled with fresh ingredients and there’s no questionable preservatives.
+A homemade Apple Pie Filling is just so much better than any canned pie filling you get at the grocery store!
+It’s filled with fresh ingredients, and there are no questionable preservatives.
 This recipe for Apple Pie Filling is so easy and delicious, you’ll never buy the canned stuff again.

 The best Apple Pie Filling is all about fresh!
 Use fresh lemon juice instead of the bottled stuff.
 If you can find it, try using fresh, whole nutmeg and grating it yourself.
 Fresh ground nutmeg has way more flavor and whole nutmeg stays fresh in the pantry for a long time.

 This recipe is enough for one 9-inch pie, however you can easily double, triple, or quadruple it for storing ahead of time.
 Freezing this delicious apple pie filling is the easiest way to store it, plus it lasts 6 months in the freezer!
 If you want to can this Apple Pie Filling recipe, there are instructions on how to use a water bath canning process in this post.

 This Apple Pie Filling can be used in all your favorite recipes besides just apple pie.
 Try it baked with a brown sugar crumble for an easy Apple Crisp, or as the filling in any apple recipe.
 You can also just serve it warm in a bowl topped with Vanilla Ice Cream or Whipped Cream.

 - Peel, core and slice your apples, then toss them with lemon juice and add to a large dutch oven with water.